NIGK22000U Satellite Image Processing and Analysis in the Big Data Era

 Content

-The course welcomes those who would like to advance their knowledge in remote sensing of the environment and socio-economic footprint, pattern recognition and spatial data analysis and who would like to advance their skills in machine learning.
-However, this class is also open to those who already have skills in programming and machine learning, but seek to extend their portfolio in satellite remote sensing applications.
+The course welcomes those who would like to advance their knowledge in remote sensing of the environment and socio-economic footprint, pattern recognition, and spatial data analysis or apply the skills they have gained in machine learning to remote sensing of the environment.
+At the same time, we expect students to have some prior experience in satellite image analysis.

 Learning Outcome